TNG/ArchUnit/README.md

 #### Let the API guide you
 ![ArchUnit Fluent API](ArchUnit-API.gif)

+## Community Examples

+The following projects provide additional examples and best practices for using ArchUnit in real-world applications:

+- [devonfw-sample/archunit](https://github.com/devonfw-sample/archunit) — A complete layered architecture demo with well-crafted ArchUnit tests and a CI workflow demonstrating violation reporting.

 ## Where to look next

 For further information, check out the user guide at [https://archunit.org](https://archunit.org)